Agenda

 Networking Luncheon

-- Discussing grant programs and opportunities in STEM for Indigenous youth
+- Building capacity and creating employment opportunities for Indigenous youth

 Land reclamation and remediation are providing Indigenous communities with new economic opportunities that were not previously available.
 Communities are capitalizing on their historical knowledge and environmental stewardship expertise to reclaim their nation’s lands and provide prosperity and greater health to their communities at large.